pointcarre-app/maths.pm/pms/dataviz2/session_3_a.md

 ## Interactive Widgets and Controls

 There may be problems with the update of the plot when using the widgets in the browser.
-Use the `.py` files available at  folder.
+Use the `.py` files available in the Bokeh server apps folder (see [Practical work with `bokeh` server applications](session_3_b.md)).
 {: .alert .alert-error .alert-soft}

 <br>